biocpp/biocpp-core/README.md

 General information on the **BioC++ project** can be found in the [main repository](https://github.com/biocpp/biocpp).
 The **full documention** (all BioC++ modules) can found [here](https://biocpp.github.io).

+**Attention:** this library is currently a work-in-progress.
+Getting it into a stable state is of highest priority, but until then all kinds of changes are still possible.

 ## Example